-Or, maybe you have already received a letter of intent to sue, an offer for a settlement or in a full blown law suit.
+Have you received a letter of intent to sue, an offer for a settlement or in a full blown lawsuit?

 Our job is to put your mind at ease knowing you’re working with the best team available to help you do just that.

 Breath easy knowing you have an accessibility team you can count on, keeping in contact each step of the path to accessibility and help you maintain your website’s accessibility status.

 Our auditing team is CPACC certified by the

 If you are in a lawsuit or have received a demand letter, you're not alone.

 The total number of lawsuits filed in federal courts which alleged that plaintiffs with a disability could not use websites because they were not designed to be accessible and/or work with assistive technologies in 2021 was 2,895–372 more than 2020.
 This is a 14% increase of lawsuits in 2021 and exceeds the 12% increase that happened in 2020.
 Source: ADATitleIII.com

 We’ve talked to many businesses, hospitality website owners, e-commerce website owners who were as shocked as you probably are.They didn’t even realize they were not following the ADA law – same law that applies to buildings – Title III of the ADA for public accommodations.
 So now, the scramble begins to learn more and find a solution to a problem they didn’t know they had.